It just never occurred to me to discuss the door jamb.

 “It was where…where…” I could hardly speak,”…you know, where we m-m-mark how tall the kids are.”

 “Ooohhh,” she said, and then “Ooohhh” again, as it set in.
 “I am so sorry.”
 I could see that she was relieved that the news wasn’t worse, but when she wrapped her arms around me, I knew she understood.
 That door jamb.
 We all had one.

 Emboldened by her empathy, I doubled down.
 “He painted over them!”
 I spit, outraged and crazy now, accusatory.
 “They’re GONE!”
 I pulled myself together a bit.
 “He painted over them and now they are gone forever,” I added dramatically, and before I knew it, we were laugh-crying together.
 I knew that I looked like a madwoman.
 That in some important way, I had lost my marbles.
 That this wasn’t about the door jamb, or the painting, and definitely not about poor, accused Tom.
 It wasn’t even about the pencil marks.
 It was about what they represented.

 We had started making the marks right after we bought the house, when we still dreamed of being more than just us playing house with a baby, before we were the bona fide family we had become.
 When they were just single toddler-lines, close to the ground, a whole blank jamb spreading out above them.
-They’d been there as long as we had, marking not just the toddler’s stature, but how we’d grown as a family.
+They’d been there as long as we had, marking not just the toddler’s height, but how we’d grown as a family.

 You could tell when I had been the scribe, the marks shaky and slanted from the child wiggling beneath my pencil, his or her chubby and quite-possibly-cheating feet side by side against the wall.
 When their dad had held the pencil, the marks were darker, straighter and more sure, made definitively and accurately, the child’s head quiet under his firm, fair hand.